A PRIME Insurance Blizzard Special

 At PRIME, we’re focused on a holistic approach to our interaction with the NJ public and beyond.
 Emphasizing the individuality of each situation, we empower customers by helping them evaluate their specific needs while educating them about the various protective general liability insurance, homeowners, auto, business, umbrella, workers comp, life, bonds and other policies.
 Then, we scout our broad market of underwriters to present the most appropriate plans – at competitively lowest quotes.

 Appreciating the person behind each client, we also offer pertinent informative articles about safety, current events, and insurance products.
-In light of weather warnings for the Tri-State area and vicinity, we bring you this ‘fun fact’ article as part of our daily blog selection.
+In light of weather warnings for the Tri-State area and beyond, we bring you this ‘fun fact’ article as part of our daily blog selection.

 Summary: It’s not just excellent insurance that PRIME broadcasts!
 As weather forecasts in NJ and around warn us to take precautionary measures, we bring you fun points about the potential of school snow days.